-If you are involved in an accident that results in the injury or death and you flee the scene without providing contact information and/or reasonable aid to the victim, you have committed a felony that will result in a minimum imprisonment of two years and a maximum of fifteen years with a fine between $2,000 and $5,000.
+If you are involved in an accident that results in the injury or death and you flee the scene without providing contact information and/or reasonable aid to the victim, you have committed a felony that will result in a minimum imprisonment of two years and a maximum of twenty years (recently amended from fifteen) with a fine between $2,000 and $5,000.
+And it's a separate count for each person injured.
 Besides being a felon, if you do this, you can be subjected to more severe civil penalties.
 You are also a terrible person.
 Don’t do it.

 If you have any questions about hit-and-run accidents, or what to do if you are the victim of one, call Parry & Pfau.